fhenneke/BSE_k_ISDF.jl/README.md

 # Interpolative Separable Density Fitting for the Bethe-Salpeter Equation

-The code in this repository was used in the the paper (add link to arxiv).
+The code in this repository was used in the the paper

+    F. Henneke, L. Lin, C. Vorwerk, C. Draxl, R. Klein, C. Yang, Fast optical absorption spectra calculations for periodic solid state systems, submitted

+see [arxiv](https://arxiv.org/abs/1907.02827) for a preprint.
 The software is written in julia.

 ## Documentation